rudametw/rudametw.github.io/src/_posts/2014-03-07-My-father-tortures-me-with-beautiful-sunny-pictures.md

 ##Consitency, repetition, cruelty

 Yeah, so he sent a couple of pictures. *Big deal!* The thing is, he had a friend send them to me, somebody not to competent with computers if you ask me.
 He sent maybe 3 pictures the first time.
 Then 5.
 Then 12... some pictures were repeated.
 Then 2.
 Then 20.
 Then some more.
 In total, I got something like 10 emails with pictures over a period of 4 weeks.
 It was consistent bombardment. *Propaganda* I say.
-Nothing more than a severe attack against my ever weakening resistance to leaving France.
+Psychological warfare.
+Nothing less than a severe attack against my ever weakening resistance to leaving France.

-####Demoralizing... or is it?
+###Demoralizing... or is it?

 From dad's point of view he's just sharing, and he misses me, and he wants Marcia and I to go home.
 Guess what... **it's working**!
 I don't think I've ever wanted to go home so badly in my life :-)